bmattblake/bmattblake/README.md

 <p>
    <h1>	:desktop_computer:  IT Professional</h1>
 <p>
   Hi, my name is Matthew Blake.
 I am a Cybersecurity Student at Penn State and a Security Risk Management Intern at Exelon.
-I have CompTIA Security+ and two years of IT experience, and my technical expertise includes network security, cloud computing, Python programming, and more.
+I have the CompTIA Security+ and two years of IT experience, and my technical expertise includes network security, cloud computing, Python programming, and more.
   <br>
   <br>
   A few things about me: